whl1729/note/computer/rust/trpl/10_generic_types_traits_and_lifetimes.md

     - Most of the time, lifetimes are implicit and inferred, just like most of the time, types are inferred.
     - We must annotate types when multiple types are possible.
 In a similar way, we must annotate lifetimes when the lifetimes of references could be related in a few different ways.
 Rust requires us to annotate the relationships using generic lifetime parameters to ensure the actual references used at runtime will definitely be valid.

+2. The main aim of lifetimes is to **prevent dangling references**, which cause a program to reference data other than the data it’s intended to reference.

-2. The Rust compiler has a borrow checker that compares scopes to determine whether all borrows are valid.
+3. The Rust compiler has a borrow checker that compares scopes to determine whether all borrows are valid.
 (Question: How does the checker compare scopes?)

-3. Question: Why should we add lifetime specifier in Listing 10-22 `fn longest(x: &str, y: &str) -> &str`?
+4. Question: Why should we add lifetime specifier in Listing 10-22 `fn longest(x: &str, y: &str) -> &str`?
 ```
 fn longest<'a>(x: &'a str, y: &'a str) -> &'a str {
     if x.len() > y.len() {